nickcrider/ot-docs/docs/new_modules.md

                                       label='Temperature-Controlled Tubes')
 ```

-Notice that when you load labware on a module, you don't specify the
+Notice that when you load labware on a module, you don't need to specify the
-labware's deck slot.
+labware deck slot.
 The labware is loaded on the module, on whichever
 deck slot the module occupies.

 _New in version 2.0_